Gynohierophobia

 Why couldn't women become rabbis?

-Well of course, they can now, and there have been female rabbis outside the Orthodox community since 1972.
+Well of course they can now, and there have been female rabbis outside the Orthodox community since 1972.

 In Judaism, men and women have separate roles.
 A woman's obligations and responsibilities are different from those of a man, but no less important.
 When Judaism was founded, many Pagan religious ceremonies included raunchy sexual activities.
 Separation of the sexes in Judaism was seen as a way to help focus more on spiritual concerns, a practice also adopted by both Christians and Muslims.

 Women have held respected positions in Judaism since biblical times and the male-only rabbinate stems from the primary role of a woman being seen as wife and mother.
-Women have been discouraged from pursuing higher education or religious pursuits, primarily because it was felt that would interfere. with their role as wives and mothers.
+Women have been discouraged from pursuing higher education or religious pursuits, primarily because it was felt that would interfere with their role as wives and mothers.

-There have been traditional considerations too.
+There have been traditions too.
 Women were omitted from classical smicha - the 'laying of hands' passed down to elders and sages by the first 'rabbi', Moses, and conferred only to men (see Num.
 27:15-23).
 This smicha succession ended around the 5th century and was replaced by various versions in which piety was assumed but not actually tested.
 Today, a rabbi is not only tested fit to give guidance on matters of Jewish Law and Responsa, but also tested in areas such as sociology, Jewish philosophy, and pastoral care.

 So where did Moses get the idea from?